Ride Leader Recommendations and Checklist

 Why do we ride as a group?
 Because it is more fun!

 The same Bicycling article referenced a review in The Atlantic that “Research has shown that shared experience (both positive & negative) are more intense than solo ones, and that participants who exercise in groups report feeling calmer and happier afterward than those who exercise alone.”
+AND there is Safety in numbers!

 How to Ride Sweep?